pinballmap/pbm-react/README.md

 Release dates are approximate, given that review times vary between the App Store and Play Store.

+### 5.3.1

+August 7, 2023

+- Fixed issue with the map unnecessarily moving when you go back from a location
+- and an issue when going back from the Filter screen
+- Lil design tweaks

 ### 5.3.0

 August 29, 2023